Telling Your Story With Infographics

 - Cool Infographics: This site takes infographics and then critiques them, commenting on both the aspects that don’t work as well as the portions that do.
 It’s a great way to learning from examples and non-examples.

 - 11 Infographic Design Trends 2018: Here are some of the more innovative approaches in modern infographic design.

 - Visual.ly's 20 Great Infographics of 2013: This is a great roundup of successful infographics.
 Well worth checking out.

 - Things That Happen Every Sixty Seconds: Remember the one page infographic I mentioned in my presentation as a personal favourite?
 This is it.
-It also now has a Part 2 as well.

 - 10 steps to Creating the Perfect Infographic: A helpful article on the basics of thinking about creating your own infographics.